oracle2025/circular-window-webcam/README.md

 Use Case: I use it to show a circle of my talking head in a corner of the screen, when I record a screen video of me explaining something.

+License: The Unlicense

+It is a trivial tool that I created in a few days, and it can propably be recreated by anyone familiar with Qt and C++ in a small amount of time.